-All notes should be included as footnotes rather than endnotes and should be indicated in the text by consecutive, raised (superscript) numbers.
+All notes should be included as endnotes and should be indicated in the text by consecutive, raised (superscript) numbers.

 All references should be made in the ‘in-text’/ ‘author-date’/ ‘Harvard’ style and should include page numbers where appropriate, in the following manner:

 When paraphrasing, if the author is directly discussed in the text then put the brackets after their name.
 For example: Roe (2012) rejects some of the normative assertions of securitisation theory.
 If the author(s) are not directly discussed in the text, then the bracket appears at the end of the sentence.
 For example: Notions of ‘Eastern-ness’ have long affected perceptions of Central and Eastern Europe (Kuus, 2004).